Who Dispatched Dani From Dungiven?

 Ian O’Mally from Inniskeen was found dumped beside the road outside Carrickmacross and died from his injuries.
 Our best investigation team are struggling to connect their leads and need your help to solve the murder.

-• The clue route is 35 miles, or about 56 km.
-There is generally moderate walking for most clues, with approximately 3.0 miles / 4.5 km in total.
+- The clue route is 35 miles, or about 56 km.
+There is generally moderate walking for most clues, with approximately 3.0 miles / 4.5 km in total across all of the clues.

-• There are 30 clues to solve and we suggest allowing at least four hours to complete this Whodunit Hunt, excluding prolonged refreshment stops.
+- 30 clues to solve!
+Allow at least four hours to complete this Whodunit Hunt, excluding prolonged refreshment stops.

-• For refreshments, you will pass a number of bars, coffee shops, restaurants and a tearoom along the route as well as shops.
+- For refreshments, you will find a number of bars, coffee shops, restaurants.
+There is a lovely tearoom at Inniskeen too!

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.